MicrosoftDocs/customer-insights/ci-docs/predict-subscription-churn.md

 There are three primary sections of data within the results page:

-- **Training model performance**: Grades A, B, or C indicate the performance of the prediction and can help you make the decision to use the results stored in the output entity.
+- **Training model performance**: Grades A, B, or C indicate the performance of the prediction and can help you make the decision to use the results stored in the output table.

   :::image type="content" source="media/subscription-churn-modelperformance.PNG" alt-text="Image of the model score information box with the grade A.":::